sjoerd-verhagen/hellofresh-seasonality-spain/index.md

 We see that winter has the lowest percentage of seasonal ingredients, with spring and summer only slightly higher.
 Autumn stands out with 89.51% of recipes in season.
 Looking at individual months, March is the lowest at 62.92%, followed by January, February, and April, all hovering between 69% and 70%.
 A similar dip appears in summer, with July and August both around 71%.

+If we compare this to how many produce is actually in season, see graph, we can compare months where a lot of produce in season with months where a lot of produce is not fresh.
+We see something interesting happening here, namely, in **winter**, where there is the lowest average freshness (70%) of produce, there are on average more produce in season than is reflected in the recipes.
+Showing potential in bettering that potential.

 </details>